-- Successful completion of at least 60 credit hours, including at least 48 hours in General Education. - Minimum institutional GPA of 2.75 as well as 2.75 in all applicable teaching-field courses, and 2.75 in all professional education courses. - · Minimum grade of C in all general-studies courses. - Passing score on admissions interview.
-Oral Communication, skills and knowledge, and abilities based on previous coursework will be among the attributes assessed in the interview.
+• Successful completion of at least 60 credit hours, including at least 48 hours in General Education.

+- Minimum institutional GPA of 2.50 in teaching-field courses, and 2.50 in all professional studies courses - Minimum grade of C in all general-studies courses. - Passing score on admissions interview, oral communication, skills and knowledge, and abilities based on previous coursework are the attributes assessed in the interview.
 Students have a maximum of three attempts to pass the interview.
-Guidelines for interviews are in the Teacher Education Program Handbook, STEP Governance Policies, STEP Pre-Entry Brief, and can be obtained from the Office of Teacher Education. - Passing score on the basic skills (applied math, reading, and writing) all portions of the Praxis Core - Documentation of clear fingerprint and criminal background check conducted through the Alabama State Department of Education - The Teacher Education Program Handbook, published annually by the Office of Teacher Education, describes more specifically the process.
+Guidelines for interviews are in the Teacher Education Program Handbook, STEP Governance Policies, STEP Pre-Entry Brief, and available in the Office of Teacher Education. - Documentation of clear fingerprint and criminal background check conducted through the Alabama State Department of Education - The Teacher Education Program Handbook, published by the Office of Teacher Education, describes more specifically the process.